thoth-tech/splashkit-aio/README.md

 ![app-installer](images/app-installer.png)

-After installing MSYS2, the script can now allow the PowerShell command line to execute bash scripts through MSYS2 by using the [bash invoke commands](https://www.gnu.org/software/bash/manual/html_node/Invoking-Bash.html) `-l` or `--login`, which allows execution to be run by the MYSY2 shell, and `-c`, which run the commands enclosed within the double quotation, e.g. `$ bash -l -c "<command_here>"`.
-The script can now install Git, SplashKit SDK, and GCC for C++ using MSYS2 through the PowerShell.
+After installing **MSYS2**, the script can now allow the PowerShell command line to execute bash scripts through MSYS2 by using the [bash invoke commands](https://www.gnu.org/software/bash/manual/html_node/Invoking-Bash.html) `-l` or `--login`, which allows execution to be run by the MYSY2 shell, and `-c`, which run the commands enclosed within the double quotation, e.g. `$ bash -l -c "<command_here>"`.
+The script can now install **Git**, **SplashKit SDK**, and **GCC for C++** using MSYS2 through the PowerShell.

 ### Installation Interface

 The script displays a Checkbox to allow a selection of tools to install.
-The script [creates .Net objects](https://docs.microsoft.com/en-us/powershell/scripting/samples/creating-.net-and-com-objects--new-object-?view=powershell-7) in Powershell and uses the namespace `System.Windows.Forms` to represent [CheckBox](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.checkbox?view=windowsdesktop-6.0) objects.
+The script creates [.Net objects](https://docs.microsoft.com/en-us/powershell/scripting/samples/creating-.net-and-com-objects--new-object-?view=powershell-7) in Powershell and uses the namespace `System.Windows.Forms` to represent [CheckBox objects](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.checkbox?view=windowsdesktop-6.0).

 ![windows-interface](images/windows-interface.png)